Plantation complexes in the Southern United States: Description

 The materials for a plantation's buildings, for the most part, came from the lands of the estate.
 Lumber was obtained from the forested areas of the property.
 Depending on its intended use, it was either split, hewn, or sawn.
 Bricks were most often produced onsite from sand and clay that was molded, dried, and then fired in a kiln.
 If a suitable stone was available, it was used.
-Tabby was often used on the southern Sea Islands.
+Tabby concrete was often used on the Sea Islands.